tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/course-info/04-glossary.md

     made in any form to a document(s).
 -   **Clone** = Cloning means creating a repository containing the revisions from another repository.
-This is equivalent to pushing or pulling into an empty (newly initialized) repository.
-As a noun, two repositories can be said to be clones if they are kept synchronized, and contain the same revisions.
+This is equivalent to pushing or pulling into an empty (newly initialised) repository.
+As a noun, two repositories can be said to be clones if they are kept synchronised, and contain the same revisions.
 -   **Pull / push** = Copy revisions from one repository into another.
     Pull is initiated by the receiving repository, while push is